skhan1999/VBA-challenge/README.md

 Dim i As Long
 Dim j As Integer

+'Define Lastrow of worksheet
 Lastrow = ws.Cells(Rows.Count, 1).End(xlUp).Row

+'Set new variables for prices and percent changes
 Dim open_price As Double
 open_price = 0
 Dim close_price As Double